The1stMartian/Nextflow-RNA-Seq/README.md

 - <b>RNA-Seq PE UMI:</b> for PE reads <b>with</b> UMI barcodes.
 It de-duplicates alignments using UMI-tools dedup.

 ## Pre-Run Overview:
-- You must start with pre-cleaned <b>paired-end</b> fastq files.
-These pipeliens will not work with SE fastq files.
-See my other fastq cleanup scripts if needed.
+- You must start with pre-cleaned <b>paired-end</b> fastq files, -/+ UMIs.
+These pipelines will not work with SE fastq files or reads with cell barcodes.
+See my fastq cleanup scripts if needed.
 - You will be running either RnaSeq_PE.nf or RnaSeq_PE_UMI.nf in the Docker container cbreuer/rnaseq:latest.
 Make sure you have the Docker container pulled and working before you start.<br>

-- Inputs: (4)
+## Inputs: (4)
 1) <b>Metadata file</b> with file names, locations, and control/test label (see the example template)
 2) <b>Fastq files</b> with names that match the expected filter (default is "<sample>_R1.fastq.gz" "<sample>_R2.fastq.gz")
 3) <b>STAR genome index </b> (see below)
-4) <b>Transcripts.gtf file</b>
+4) <b>Transcripts.gtf</b> file

 ## Pre-Run Setup:
-1) Edit nextflow.config:
+#### 1) Edit nextflow.config:
 - Indicate the strandedness of your library.
 Parameter: fc_strand.
 0 = unstranded, 1 = stranded and 2 = reversely stranded
 - Set up your output folder tree as you like
-2) Ensure the fastq naming convention matches your files.
+#### 2) Ensure the fastq naming convention matches your files.
 - Default is "_R1.fastq.gz" and "R2.fastq.gz".
 - File names can only have one "_".
 They should look like <i>"sample1_R1.fastq.gz"</i> and <i>"sample1_R2.fastq.gz"</i>.
-3) Build a STAR genome or download one from [iGenomes](s3://ngi-igenomes/igenomes/Homo_sapiens/NCBI/GRCh38Decoy/Sequence/STARIndex/).
+#### 3) Build a STAR genome or download one from [iGenomes](s3://ngi-igenomes/igenomes/Homo_sapiens/NCBI/GRCh38Decoy/Sequence/STARIndex/).
-4) Download the transcripts.fasta file for your genome.
+#### 4) Download the transcripts.fasta file for your genome.
 Example: [Human HG38 Release48](https://ftp.ebi.ac.uk/pub/databases/gencode/Gencode_human/release_48/gencode.v48.transcripts.fa.gz) from GenCode.
-5) Use Docker pull to download <b>cbreuer/rnaseq:latest</b>
+#### 5) Use Docker pull to download cbreuer/rnaseq:latest

 ## Run
 - Place your customized metadata file, fastq files, scripts, and STAR genome in local folders - I like to use WSL.
-Ensure file locations are indicated correctly in the nextflow.config file.
+- Double check that file locations correct in the nextflow.config file.
 - Run "nextflow MapRnaSeq.nf".
-This will automatically launch the pipeline in docker container cbreuer/rnaseq and publish the results to your local folder.
+- The pipeline will launch in docker container cbreuer/rnaseq.
+- Results will be published to your local output folder.

 ## Outputs
 ### A file tree with outputs from each process:<br>